matribeiro15/candidus/readme.md

 ## About the Project

-Candidus is the result of several months of careful planning and dedicated work.
+Candidus is the result of careful planning and dedicated work.
 It's a versatile Ghost theme with a minimalistic and approachable design, but a lot of power under the hood.

-A few of these include:
+A few of its features include:

 - Bookmarks
 - Dark-theme